datanav/docs/configuration.rst

 The LDAP source
 ---------------

-The LDAP source provides entities from a LDAP catalog.
+The LDAP source provides entities from a ``LDAP catalog``.
 It supports the following properties:

 ::